-Founded in 2015, nTask is a relatively new kid on the block among the rest of our best project management software.
+Founded in 2015, nTask is a relatively new kid on the block.
 However, it seems intent on bagging itself a top spot, offering a solid, user-friendly tool at low prices.
 Whether that is enough to give it that coveted high ranking, we’ll see by the end of this full nTask review.

 - nTask has a solid free plan for up to five team members that should have you running simple operations without any real trouble; the only real problem with the free version is that it has no kanban board.

 - It is a bargain.
 Of all the project management software we’ve reviewed, nTask is among the very cheapest, and probably offers some of the best value for money.

 - nTask has most features you need and has implemented them to a high standard.
 It offers kanban boards, Gantt charts, time-tracking, meeting management, you name it.

 In short, nTask is attractive for people and businesses looking for a solid, versatile project and task management tool (see the difference between task management vs project management).
 Rather than build a sprawling piece of software that does everything more or less decently, it focuses on just a few features and pulls them off well.
 If that sounds like you, we recommend you give it a shot.

 However, thanks to some minor niggles, our project management experts rate it slightly short of industry leaders like monday.com or Asana, which can simply do more and do it a little better, as you can see in our best project management software roundup and best free project management software list.
 Still, though, there’s a lot to like, so let’s get started.